SainsburyWellcomeCentre/aeon_mecha/docker/README.md

 DJ_PASS=*******
 ```

-3. Edit the `command: ...` fields for the services `aeon_high`, `aeon_mid` that run high and mid ingestion priorities.
+3. Edit the `command: ...` fields for the services `ingest_high`, `ingest_mid` that run high and mid ingestion priorities.
 You may want to change the appropriate `sleep` and `duration` settings for each priority.
 Comment the `command: ` lines for each service if you want to run the container indefinitely and doing nothing, this will use the default command found in `x-aeon-ingest-common`.

 4. Log in to authenticate using your PAT.
 Export your token to the variable `CR_PAT`.